 When your style is Bohemian, look for embroidery in bold rather than pastel colors.
 Steer away from kitschy motives like hearts, animals, and flowers unless the latter are traditional patterns.
 If you go for floral or animals, they should be in shades that match the background rather than their natural colors.
 Go for cross stitches, abstract or mature motives.
 Folk inspired peasant tops are great with dark blue jeans and flat strappy sandals on a weekend – think California Casual (see photo below).

 Alway pair your embroidered attire with contemporary pieces to not look costumy or like trying too hard or not at all.

 What Type of Embroidery Should you Avoid over 40

 Avoid embroidery, ruffles, lace and sequins/pearls/beats all in one outfit.
 It is for ballroom dance competitions.
 Otherwise, it had had its time more than 300 years ago.
 Today, outside the ballroom, it is cute on little girls for the school’s trip to Disneyland.
 However, after fourth grade, it is just detail overkill.
 Embroidery on jeans or the sides of a skirt is a great fashion statement in high school.

 Best Embroidery at Any Age

 The easiest way to wear embroidery is as embellishment along the neckline of tops or dresses in a sophisticated solid color or on accessories.
 Try an embroidered bag for great summer vacation style at the beach or at the farmers’ market.
-The stitching also looks great on shoes for formal events.
+The stitching also looks great on shoes for formal events or on slides for great weekend style.
 Since any embroidery screams look at me, make sure you use the attention to your advantage.

 Great Embroidered Clothes for Ageless Style